Evolving cafe culture

 Continental Europeans particularly the French and the Italians carved out the early cafe culture that we are familiar with now.
 Both in look and fare.
 So they are inarguably the founders.

-Besides French cafes, the French also had their iconic bistros.
-These are small quaint restaurants offering full course meals The customary 3 courses of appetiser, main course and dessert.
+Besides French cafes, the French also have their iconic bistros.
+These are small quaint restaurants offering full course meals.
+The customary 3 courses of appetiser, main course and dessert.
 The start of fine dining.
 So a French bistro would not fall squarely in the cafe category.

 The same with delis or delicatessens of European origin which are in another category of eateries.
 They are not proper cafes as they typically served ready to eat snack food not cooked meals.